juniobiel/juniobiel/README.md

 Now I'm studying about Computer Engineering at USF Itatiba.

-Here, you will find some projects that I working to study.
+Here, you will find some projects that I'm working to study.

 Today, I am software developer at IBM, but the projects that I work in there is not public.